“Every book should be read no more slowly than it deserves,

 and no more quickly than you can read it with satisfaction

-This article is part of my how to read a book series.
+This article is part of our series on how to read a book.

 There are two types of inspectional reading: systematic skimming or pre-reading and superficial reading.

 Systematic skimming shouldn’t take much time to master.
 Adler offers some suggestions about how to do it:

 1. Look at the title page and, if the book has one, at its preface.
 Read each quickly.
 Note especially the subtitles or other indications of the scope or aim of the book or of the author’s special angle on his subject.
 Before completing this step you should have a good idea of the subject, and, if you wish, you may pause for a moment to place the book in the appropriate category in your mind.
 What pigeonhole that already contains other books does this one belong in?

 2. Study the table of contents to obtain a general sense of the book’s structure; use it as you would a road map before taking a trip.
 It is astonishing how many people never even glance at a book’s table of contents unless they wish to look something up in it.
 In fact, many authors spend a considerable amount of time in creating the table of contents, and it is sad to think their efforts are often wasted.

 3. Check the index if the book has one— most expository works do.
 Make a quick estimate of the range of topics covered and of the kinds of books and authors referred to.
 When you see terms listed that seem crucial, look up at least some of the passages cited.
 The passages you read may contain the crux— the point on which the book hinges— or the new departure which is the key to the author’s approach and attitude.